emilyjennings/text-marvel-combat-arena/README.md

 6. Present the winning character to the user

-Things I need to remember about the Marvel API:
+Things I need to remember about the Marvel API rules:
 1. Add this in a partial layout for each view with the data from the API: "Data provided by Marvel. © 2014 Marvel"
 2. If I use significant data I need to link the entity back to its URL